vladen/aeroflow/specifications/readme.md

 <a name="instance-members-coalesce-catchalternatefunction"></a>
 ### catch(@alternate:!function)
-Emits @alternate value when flow is empty.
+Emits "next" notification with @alternate value when flow is empty.

 ```js
 var alternate = 'alternate';